ronivay/XenOrchestraInstallerUpdater/README.md

 Plugins are installed according to what is specified in `PLUGINS` variable inside `xo-install.cfg` configuration file.
 By default all available plugins that are part of xen orchestra repository are installed.
 This list can be narrowed down if needed and 3rd party plugins included.

-### Appliance
+### Image

-If you need to import an appliance directly to your host, you may use xo-appliance.sh script for this.
-It'll download a prebuilt Debian 10 image which has Xen Orchestra and XenOrchestraInstallerUpdater installed.
+If you don't want to first install a VM and then use xo-install.sh script on it, you have the possibility to import VM image which has everything already setup.
+Use xo-vm-import.sh to do this, it'll download a prebuilt Debian 10 image which has Xen Orchestra and XenOrchestraInstallerUpdater installed.

-Details of appliance build process [here](https://github.com/ronivay/xen-orchestra-appliance)
+Details of image build process [here](https://github.com/ronivay/xen-orchestra-appliance)

 Run on your Xenserver/XCP-ng host with root privileges:

 ```
-sudo bash -c "$(curl -s https://raw.githubusercontent.com/ronivay/XenOrchestraInstallerUpdater/master/xo-appliance.sh)"
+sudo bash -c "$(curl -s https://raw.githubusercontent.com/ronivay/XenOrchestraInstallerUpdater/master/xo-vm-import.sh)"
 ```

 Default username for UI is admin@admin.net with password admin